raspberrypilearning/amazing-image-identifier/en/step_9.md

-## Do something with the classifaction
+## Do something with the classification

 Once you have the image and have identified it using your machine vision model, you need to do something with it.
 Below are a few suggestions, but don’t just restrict yourself to these ideas — if you can think of something better, build it!